Tailoring Mixup to Data for Calibration: Abstract

 \section{Abstract}

-Data augmentation is an essential building block for learning efficient deep learning models.
-Among all augmentation techniques proposed so far, linear interpolation of training data points, also called \emph{mixup}, has found to be effective for a large panel of applications.
-While the majority of works have focused on selecting the right points to mix, or applying complex non-linear interpolation, we are interested in mixing similar points more frequently and strongly than less similar ones.
-To this end, we propose to dynamically change the underlying distribution of interpolation coefficients through warping functions, depending on the similarity between data points to combine.
-We define an efficient and flexible framework to do so without losing in diversity.
-We provide extensive experiments for classification and regression tasks, showing that our proposed method improves both performance and calibration of models.
-Code available in \href{https://github.com/ENSTA-U2IS/torch-uncertainty}{torch-uncertainty.}
+Among all data augmentation techniques proposed so far, linear interpolation of training samples, also called \emph{Mixup}, has found to be effective for a large panel of applications.
+Along with improved predictive performance, Mixup is also a good technique for improving calibration.
+However, mixing data carelessly can lead to manifold mismatch, i.e., synthetic data lying outside original class manifolds, which can deteriorate calibration.
+In this work, we show that the likelihood of assigning a wrong label with mixup increases with the distance between data to mix.
+To this end, we propose to dynamically change the underlying distributions of interpolation coefficients depending on the similarity between samples to mix, and define a flexible framework to do so without losing in diversity.
+We provide extensive experiments for classification and regression tasks, showing that our proposed method improves predictive performance and calibration of models, while being much more efficient.